- Angola - Wikipedia

 Geographical and historical treatment of Angola, including maps and statistics as well as a survey of its people, economy, and government

-Angola is located on the western Atlantic Coast of Southern Africa between Namibia and the Republic of the Congo It also is bordered by the Democratic Republic of the Congo and Zambia to the east
+Angola is located on the southwestern Atlantic Coast of Africa between Namibia and the Republic of the Congo It also is bordered by the Democratic Republic of the Congo and Zambia to the east

 |